TritonDataCenter/node-manta-sync/README.md

 If `--delete` is supplied, a walk of the remote file tree is done and compared against the list of local files from step 1.
 Every file found on the remote end that is not referenced locally is deleted.

+Any files skipped (by `--exclude`) in the first step will not be deleted from the remote end if they are found.

 ### 5. Print statistics, clean up